Jump to main content

 Citation

 Montévil, Maël, Giuseppe Longo, and Ana M. Soto.
 2018.
-“From the Century of the Gene to That of the Organism: Introduction to New Theoretical Perspectives.”
+“From the Century of the Gene to That of the Organism: Introduction to New Theoretical Perspectives: Cerisy SVSI (Conference).”
 In Life Sciences, Information Sciences, edited by T. Gaudin, D. Lacroix, M.‐C. Maurel, and J.‐C. Pomerol, 81–97.
-John Wiley & Sons, Ltd. https://doi.org/10.1002/9781119452713.ch9
+Information Systems, Web and Pervasive Computing Series.
+London: John Wiley & Sons, Ltd. https://doi.org/10.1002/9781119452713.ch9

 Manuscript Citation Publisher Full text

-10. Big Data and biological knowledge
+17. Big data and biological knowledge

-Big Data and biological knowledge
+Big data and biological knowledge

-Predictability and the Unpredictable.
-Life, Evolution and Behaviour
+Predictability and the unpredictable.
+Life, evolution and behaviour

 Can big data replace theoretical thinking?
 How should these technics be used?
 A critical discussion on the use of big data in biology.